gem/oq-engine/doc/adv-manual/general.rst

 Running the engine tests
 ----------------------------------

-If you are a hazard scientists contributing a bug fix to a GMPE (or any other kind of bug fix) you may need to run the engine tests and possibly change the expected files if there is a change in the numbers.
+If you are a hazard scientist contributing a bug fix to a GMPE (or any other kind of bug fix) you may need to run the engine tests and possibly change the expected files if there is a change in the numbers.
 The way to do it is to start the dbserver and then run the tests from the repository root::